 What can cover letters reveal?

-Your concise writing abilities, attention to detail, researching skills, reading comprehension, interest level, personality type, creativity…essentially a lot so you can’t use the same cover letter for each application.
+Your concise writing abilities, attention to detail, researching skills, reading comprehension, interest level, personality type, and creativity…essentially a lot, so you can’t use the same cover letter for each application.
 Customize!

 One common mistake job seekers make is using a generic cover letter for multiple applications.
 However, customization is key.
 Each one should be tailored to the specific job you’re applying for.
 Highlighting misconceptions, explaining achievements, and expressing genuine interest in the company can set your letter apart from the rest.
 Remember, a generic cover letter may be perceived as a lack of effort, potentially jeopardizing your chances.